bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 Application Insights has a number of templates available which allows you to explore the metrics from your webapp, without much need for prerequisite knowledge or experience.

-There's still a ton of functionality which isn't mentioned here, but hopefully this article served as a interesting introduction to using Azure Application Insights in your React project and the potential benefits, whether it is a small hobby project or a large client one.
+There's still a ton of functionality which isn't mentioned here, but hopefully this article served as an interesting introduction to using Azure Application Insights in your React project and the potential benefits, whether it's a small hobby project or a large client one.